Skip to content

 Workplace practices and rules

 A workplace may have established practices or procedures that have been followed for a long time.
-If a certain way of working has been applied to an employment relationship for a sufficient period of time, such a practice may become a binding term of employment.
+If a certain way of working has been applied to an employment relationship for a sufficient period of time, such a practice may become a binding term of employment for the employee and the employer.

 Employer’s orders